 A check sheet is a sheet or form you can use to collect and then later analyze data.
 It’s typically created at the location where the data is created, such as at the end of a production line.

-The basic idea is that the check sheet is divided into a number of different regions, and data is then marked into the different regions using a mark to check to indicate something.
+The check sheet is divided into a number of different regions, and data is then marked into the different regions using different types of marks to indicate different types of problems.
+The total number of each type of problem is also recorded.

 Below is an example check sheet for quality purposes.